edwardtheharris/tf-gcp-compute-instance/README.md

 setting set to yes.

 This was developed as a solution to the problem of running a thick stack in Docker on a workstation that just couldn't hack it.
-Though, in defense of the workstation in question, the stack it was being asked to run would be taxing on even the most powerful desktop systems.
+However, in defense of the workstation in question, the stack it was being asked to run would be taxing on even the most powerful desktop systems.
 That said, this solution works very well in that it is very affordable (~9 USD/mo, depending on how use it's